 OUR VISION: Skills Centers are regional secondary schools that provide extended, industry-defined technical education preferred for its high quality flexibility and advantages for workforce placement and advancement.

 OUR GOALS: School reform, data-driven decision-making, legislation/funding initiative, long-term capital funding and marketing.

-Skills Centers are an integral part of the K-12 system, operating as an extension for the high schools within a local region by providing high school students with job preparation skills.
-The primary purpose of Skills Centers is to give students the academic and work skills to successfully enter the job market or advanced educations/ training.
-Skills Centers provide cost-effective, quality job training in program that would be too expensive to offer at every high school.
+Washington State Skills Centers are an integral part of the education K-12 system, operating as an extension of the high schools within a local region.
+The primary purpose of Skills Centers is to give students the academic and work skills to successfully enter the job market or advanced education / training.
+Skills Centers provide cost-effective, quality job training in programs that would be too expensive to offer at every high school.

 Instructors use competency-based, individualized instruction to help each student learn occupational, academic, and technical skills at a high level.
 Instructors challenge, motivate and provide opportunities for students to achieve in basic skills, critical thinking, leadership and work skills through hands-on education, applied academics and technology training.

 Skills Centers are governed by an administrative council comprising the superintendents of the participating cooperative school districts.
-Local districts contributed to the original facility and equipment acquisition.
 On the administrative council, each district has an equal vote.